jinja2cpp/Jinja2Cpp/README.md

 In case of C++17 standard enabled for your project you should define `variant_CONFIG_SELECT_VARIANT=variant_VARIANT_NONSTD nssv_CONFIG_SELECT_STRING_VIEW=nssv_STRING_VIEW_NONSTD optional_CONFIG_SELECT_OPTIONAL=optional_OPTIONAL_NONSTD` macros in the build settings.

 ## Acknowledgments
-Thanks to **@manu343726** for CMake scripts improvement, bugs hunting and fixing and conan.io packaging.
+Thanks to **@manu343726** for CMake scripts improvement, bug hunting and fixing and conan.io packaging.

 Thanks to **@martinmoene** for the perfectly implemented xxx-lite libraries.